 Resumable vs. Hydration

-A key concept of Qwik applications is that they are resumable from server-side-rendered state.
+A key concept of Qwik applications is that they are resumable from a server-side-rendered state.
 The best way to explain resumability is to understand how the current generation of frameworks are replayable (hydration).

 Collectively, this is known as hydration.
 All current generations of frameworks require this step to make the application interactive.